Explore This Topic

 In Zora Neale Hurstonโs Their Eyes Were Watching God (1937), the narrator describes Janieโs emotional state through carefully chosen diction: โThe years took all the fight out of Janieโs faceโฆ She was a rut in the road.
 Plenty of life beneath the surface, but it was kept beaten down by the wheels.โ Words like โrut,โ โbeaten down,โ and โwheelsโ create a tone of despair.
 The figurative language extends the diction, but the effect begins with individual word choices.

-The word โrutโ in that Hurston passage stayed with me long after I forgot the plot of the novel.
+Long after I forgot the plot of the novel, the word โrutโ in that Hurston passage continues to surface in my reading.
 It is such a plain word, a farmerโs word, a word for dirt and wheels and things that get stuck.
 But in context, it carries years of oppression and life pressing down.
 That is what diction can do and what that word did to me.

 Diction and Context